 Sunglasses, Sunscreen and lipbalm: You can get burned really fast on the snow (even when it’s cloudy).

 Normal hiking clothes will be good (see here for everything I bring on a day hike in winter and summer as well as what I wear), but make sure to have your extra layers since you’re likely to get hot snowshoeing but could get cold when taking breaks.
-Bring something waterproof (even a garbage bag) to sit on so you don’t get super wet!
+Bring something waterproof (even a garbage bag) to so you don’t get super wet!
+I love this sit pad which is an inexpensive and awesome piece of gear.
 Make sure to have waterproof shoes or boots or your feet will be very wet.
+I prefer to wear waterproof hiking shoes (with gaiters, see below).
+My current pair which I love is the Merrell Moab.
+You can find them here on Amazon and here at REI.

 Speaking of wet feet, I also recommend gaiters, which are like rainjackets for your ankles!
-You can definitely get by without gaiters (especially if you have waterproof hiking boots and rain pants.
+You can definitely get by without gaiters, especially if you have waterproof hiking boots and rain pants.
+Since I wear shoes instead of boots, I definitely need them to keep my feet dry.
+I love the Outdoor Reasearch ones.
+Get them here on Amazon or here at REI.

 Rainjacket: You might have noticed a theme here, which is that snowshoeing in the Pacific Northwest is WET.
 A rainjacket is critical, one like this one from REI or this one from Amazon is perfect.

 Trekking poles: While not necessary, trekking poles are a huge help when snowshoeing.
-I recommend the kind that have a locking adjustable pole rather than a twist one, like these trekking poles from REI.
+I recommend the kind that have a locking adjustable pole rather than a twist one.
+I like these ones on Amazon or these at REI.

 Snowshoes: You can rent them or borrow from the rangers (see details on these options above) but if you’re ready to buy your own there are two options.
 One is the plastic kind with metal grippers along the sides (get them here at REI and here on Amazon) and the other is the metal tube kind with metal grippers on the front and back (get them here at REI and here on Amazon).
 I have used both styles for personal recreation as well as leading snowshoe walks and both work great!
 I highly recommend them both.
 Getting gender specific ones isn’t really important for snowshoes, what is important is to get a size that will give you enough lift on the snow for your body and your gear.
 Each pair will list it’s recommended weight.